look/query-parser/tutorial/build_a_query_parser.md

 * `simple_query_string`: Parses a string and constructs a `bool` query with phrases, fuzziness, and prefixes
 * `query_string`: Parses a very complicated syntax and constructs a `bool` query with phrases, fuzziness, prefixes, ranges, regular expressions, etc.

 `match` is very safe to expose to users, but also limited in what it can do.
-The jump up to `simple_query_parser` adds a lot of features you may not need, and `query_string` is explicitly not recommended.
+The jump up to `simple_query_parser` adds a lot of features you may not need, and `query_string` is explicitly not recommended for end users.

 However, since there is no magic, there is no downside to generating lower-level queries in your application, rather than having Elasticsearch do it.